-- In the new dashboard panel, click the Inline Pivot icon and select Edit Search String.
+- In the Successful Purchases by Category dashboard panel, click the Edit Search icon, which looks like a magnifying glass.
 The Edit Search dialog opens.

-- Click Time Range Scope and select Shared Time Picker (Buttercup_Games_Time_Range).
+- Click Time Range and select Shared Time Picker (Buttercup_Games_Time_Range).

-- Click Done to save your changes to the dashboard.
+- Click 'Save to save your changes to the dashboard.

 Add saved reports to the dashboard